neilellis/easydeploy/README.md

     MOD <module-name> <arg>*

-    Note the # before MOD it's an extension :-)

 This will look for the script that provides  `<module-name>` passing it the arguments supplied.
 The result of the script execution will end up in the Dockerfile.

-You can add your own modules by placing them in the directory ~/.edmods the file should be a bash shell script compatible with the host OS (Ubuntu) called <module-name> and should out valid Dockerfile syntax.
+You can add your own modules by placing them in the directory ~/.edmods on the machine from which you deploy.
+The file should be a bash shell script compatible with the host OS (Ubuntu) called <module-name> and should output (to stdout) valid Dockerfile syntax.

 ## 2. Deployment